-Compensation Actually Paid and Net Income (Loss).
+Compensation Actually Paid and Net Income (Loss)

 Because we are not a commercial-stage company, we did not have any revenue during the periods presented.
-Consequently, our company has not historically looked to net income (loss) as a performance measure for our executive compensation programs.
+Consequently, we have not historically looked to net income (loss) as a performance measure for our executive compensation programs.